ZPE Cloud API Resources

 NOTE:

-It is recommended to use Linux prompts, such as those in Ubuntu, to execute these commands.
+It is recommended to use Linux command prompts, such as those in Ubuntu, to execute these commands.
 Using Windows can cause issues with extra characters, such as backslashes \ and line breaks, which you will need to remove for the commands to work correctly.

-1. Open the command prompt.
+1. Open the command prompt from your Operational System.

-2. Execute the following command to log into the ZPE cloud:
+2. Execute the following command to log into the ZPE Cloud:

-curl -i -X POST 'https://api.staging-zpecloud.com/user/auth' \
+curl -i -X POST 'https://api.zpecloud.com/user/auth' \

 --header 'Content-Type: application/json' \

---data '{"email": "doc-user.01@zpesystems.com", "password": "-2g3#h&Y}v=4[h|G}lkjhBkk}k[t8<PP&bgDxFVUj$)T*bG^.Qu"}'
+--data '{"email": "doc-user.01@zpesystems.com", "password": "-2g3#h&Y}v=4[h|G}lkjhBkk}k[t8<PP&bgDxFVUj$)T*bG^.Qu"}' \

 3. Copy the set-cookie parameter value.
 See the above screenshot.
 The cookie is used in the header in the following operations.